-- A. Obesity/nutrition/physical activity
+- A. Obesity/Nutrition/Physical Activity

 - B. Mental health

-- C. Maternal, infant and child health
+- C. Maternal, Infant and Child health

-- D. Injury and violence
+- D. Injury and Violence

-- E. Substance abuse (alcohol/drugs)
+- E. Substance Abuse (Alcohol/Drugs)

 - F. Tobacco use

 - G. Teen pregnancy

 Health concerns in Question 8 with 25% or more of the total responses considering the indicator "a big problem" were included.
-Via the primary data analysis, two additional indicators were added to the list of community health concerns: drug abuse/addiction and alcohol abuse/addiction, which were combined at Parkview's request for a final list of 13 indicators for the Parkview region.
+Via the primary data analysis, two additional indicators were added to the list of community health concerns: drug abuse/addiction and alcohol abuse/addiction, which were combined at Parkview's request for a final list of 13 indicators and 12 for Huntington County.